Dancing in the Dragon's Jaws: Background

-Dancing in the Dragon's Jaws is the ninth studio album by Canadian singer-songwriter Bruce Cockburn.
-The album has eight songs written around the acoustic guitar and "particularly showcased Cockburn's sparkling guitar work".
+Similar to Cockburn's previous two studio releases, Dancing in the Dragon's Jaw was primarily an acoustic album centered around Cockburn's acoustic guitar playing.
 Up to that time Cockburn's records had been influenced by his Christianity; Third Way magazine wrote in 1987 that "in 1979 the simple Christian faith [Cockburn] had been celebrating was transformed with the release of his most popular ever album Dancing in the Dragon's Jaws, where, with the help of Charles Williams, his pre-Christian mysticism resurfaced after the baptism of faith as mature Christian mysticism.
 The poetry was astonishing, like no Christian musician had then, or would since, come even close to."